Btwo2/Web3Dapp/README.md

 ![image](https://github.com/Btwo2/Web3Dapp/assets/110456965/c68a51a8-8bc5-4b1a-a5b6-5f5e55a8b077)

-This is a preview non-optimized version for visualizing
+This vizualization preview allows interation on

 ## Try by yourself!

 - Create a [Deta Space](https://deta.space/) account

-- Access [Deta Space - CyberThoughts](https://deta.space/discovery/r/cun3rsclbdrqfgeu) and install on your Space
+- Access [Deta Space - CyberThoughts](https://deta.space/discovery/r/bsua4ptrgftbxpan) and install on your Space

 - If you yet don't have, create a MetaMask wallet [Metamask](https://metamask.io/)